mhhollomon/gertrude/README.md

 ## Table level
 ### config
 JSON file with config information for the table.
-Not sure yet what this will contain.
+Includes column information
+- name
+- type
+- options

 ### data
 Directory that contains the actual data heap.
 See below.